bazqux/bazqux-api/README.md

 marking items read/unread, starring, tagging, adding/removing/renaming of subscriptions, folders and tags (smart streams works like tags from API), custom subscriptions ordering -- everything is supported.

-### Warning!

-BazQux Reader does not automatically mark items as read after 30 days.
-So please don't add `ot=CurrentTime-30days` when you get unread items (`s=user/-/state/com.google/reading-list&xt=user/-/state/com.google/read`).
-You may miss some unread items this way.

 ### Login